KamilMr/tech-blog/src/posts/focus-july-24.md

 ---
 date: 2024-07-04
 language: English
-title: "Focusing on Mastery: A New Approach to Learning"
+title: Focusing on Mastery, A New Approach to Learning
 subtitle: Shifting from Multitasking to Deep Learning
 tags:
   - productivity
 ---

 So far, I have been doing many things simultaneously, which is also evident in my tech notes. :-) This approach does not help me delve deeply into a subject for an extended period and fully "taste" it.
 I am going to change that approach by dedicating my spare time to three subjects.

 This month, I am going to deepen my knowledge of Node.js, and most of my notes will be related to this subject.
 This decision is based on the fact that I am a Node.js developer, and I would like my core skills to be related to this field at this time in my life.